sebastianfeldmann/git/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/sebastianfeldmann/git/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/sebastianfeldmann/git/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/sebastianfeldmann/git/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/sebastianfeldmann/git/?branch=master)

-This lib is used to execute `git` commands via an easy PHP api.
+This lib is used to execute `git` commands directly from PHP via a defined api.
 All you have to do is setup a `Repository` object, retrieve a command `Operator` and fire away.
 Each git command like git _config_ or git _log_ is handled by a separate `Operator`.
 Follow the next steps to give it a try.